 A younger me would have never believed that I would kill a man one day either.
 Of course that me didn’t know anything about the world or how it worked.
+He was too busy thinking about if Jemmy had seen him looking at her in class or if he’d get that red bicycle he wanted for his birthday so he can show off to his friends.
 He had just seen war on movie screens and in his mind.
 The younger me loved killing in his mind.
-That me always imagined himself as a soldier, as he played with his toys, and when the toys fought, in his mind he was fighting too, he killed and the toy soldiers fell down until only he was left standing.
+That me always imagined himself as a soldier, as he played with his toys, and when the toys fought, in his mind he was fighting too, he killed and the toy soldiers fell down, easy and bloodless death but real death was never that pretty.
 Those were fun times, especially when my brothers and I played together.
-If only that younger self knew that one day his hands would know the grip of a real gun, the familiarity of the handles, the understanding of the trigger, the sight of men falling as their consciousness leaves them, the sound of men crying as they claw at the dirt trying to stay alive, stopping their dreams from leaving them, that younger me wouldn’t know anything of that and it never will know.
+If only that younger self knew that one day his hands would know the grip of a real gun, the familiarity of the handles, the understanding of the trigger, the sight of men falling as their consciousness leaves them, the sound of men crying as they claw at the dirt trying to stay alive, trying to stop their dreams from leaving them, that younger me wouldn’t know anything of that and he will never know.
 That younger me still lives a peaceful life, playing with his toys.

-What I am now, I am a runner.
+I am a runner now.
 I wake up early, before the sun most of the time.
 I make sure not to disturb my wife as I get changed into my running clothes that I had laid out the previous day.
 A pair of black shorts that I had worn for years now which my wife got for me for my birthday when we first started dating.
 She had got me a shirt to go with it but that had been used and discarded by now, yet, the shirt I did wear looked years old.
 Along with that, I had my socks, my gloves, my cap and my cd player with the cd already inside it.
-I changed quickly and went downstairs to the lobby where my running shoes were, waiting for me at the front door.
+I changed quickly and went downstairs to the lobby where my running shoes were waiting for me at the front door.

-Most days I put them on without a thought and I then I’m gone, out running on the side of the road.
-Somedays I stare at the shoes thinking why I am not in my bed with my wife, hearing her snore peacefully as the warmth takes me back to some dream that I once had.
-Those days are rare but they do come and every time they come I stare at my shoes, counting the vertical strikes I had made on the shoes with a black permanent marker.
-Each strike was meant to symbolize one day, after four strikes, the fifth one was horizontal and it cut through the four previous vertical strikes.
-It was easier to count this way.
+Most days I put them on without a thought and then I was gone.
+Somedays I stared at the shoes thinking why I am not in my bed with my wife, hearing her snore peacefully as the warmth took me back to some dream that I once had.
+Those days are rare but they do come and every time they come I stare at my shoes, distracting my thought by forcing myself to remember how long ago I had bought these particular pair of shoes.
+I would even imagine myself walking into the running store and purchasing them and I would recall how snug they felt the first day I wore them for a run.
 I had worn these particular pairs of shoes for sixty-two days and the threading had started to come undone in the front and the shoelace was beginning to lose its tightness.
-I was seeing which shoes are the best in the long-term.
 The ones I had previous to this pair had lasted me eighty-two days before the sole of the shoes broke.
-Such distracted thinking allows me to calm my thoughts, to overcome that initial weakness I feel to give in, after which, I put on those shoes and leave my house.
+Sometimes these little tricks is all you need to overcome that initial weakness, tricks to occupy the mind, after which, I put on those shoes and leave my house.

 I know the exact day when I became a runner.
 I had come home from work and my wife sat me down.
-I knew it was something serious by the way she spoke.
-She usually spoke in a soft, loving manner, something the doctors had told her to do but that time, she could not hide the anxiousness she was feeling, she wasn’t able to cover up the possible effect her words could have on me.
+I knew it was something serious by the way she spoke to me.
+She usually spoke in a soft and quiet manner, something the doctors had told her to do but that time, she could not hide the anxiousness which she was feeling, she wasn’t able to cover up the possible effect her words could have on me.
 She told me my mother had passed away.
 A letter came in that morning while I was away and it said that she had died peacefully in her sleep and the funeral will be held in three days time.
 I thought how could they decide when to bury my mother?

 My wife was pregnant at the time and she could not travel so I went alone.
-She wanted to come with me but I told her it’s alright, I could manage.
 She kept on asking me how I was feeling and I found that to be odd.
 My mother had just passed away and I felt nothing, nothing good, nothing bad and the more my wife brought it, the worse I felt about my nothingness.

 At the time I used to go running every now and then, whenever I felt like it, which was not often.
 The doctors had told me that strenuous exercise might trigger bad memories.
 So that was a comfortable excuse to stay in my bed or on my couch.
 But, for some reason, I brought along a pair of running shoes when I went to go see my mother.
 They were old, just a random pair that I had bought from the store one day, I couldn’t even recall how old they were.